elarielcl/academic-kickstart/content/publication/JCSS21/index.md

 publication: In the Journal of Computer and System Sciences
 publication_short: In JCSS

-abstract:  "Let string S[1..n] be parsed into z phrases by the Lempel-Ziv algorithm.
-The corresponding compression algorithm encodes S in O(z) space, but it does not support random access to S. We introduce a data structure, the block tree, that represents S in O(z log(n/z)) space and extracts any symbol of S in time O(log(n/z)), among other space-time tradeoffs.
-The structure also supports other queries that are useful for building compressed data structures on top of S. Further, block trees can be built in linear time and in a scalable manner.
+abstract:  "Let string $S[1..n]$ be parsed into $z$ phrases by the Lempel-Ziv algorithm.
+The corresponding compression algorithm encodes $S$ in $O(z)$ space, but it does not support random access to $S$.
+We introduce a data structure, the block tree, that represents $S$ in $O(z \\log(n/z))$ space and extracts any symbol of $S$ in time $O(\\log(n/z))$, among other space-time tradeoffs.
+The structure also supports other queries that are useful for building compressed data structures on top of $S$.
+Further, block trees can be built in linear time and in a scalable manner.
 Our experiments show that block trees offer relevant space-time tradeoffs compared to other compressed string representations for highly repetitive strings."

 # Summary.
 An optional shortened abstract.
-summary: "We introduce a data structure, the block tree, that represents S in O(z log(n/z)) space and extracts any symbol of S in time O(log(n/z)), among other space-time tradeoffs.
-The structure also supports other queries that are useful for building compressed data structures on top of S."
+summary: "We introduce a data structure, the block tree, that represents $S$ in $O(z \\log(n/z))$ space and extracts any symbol of $S$ in time $O(\\log(n/z))$, among other space-time tradeoffs.
+The structure also supports other queries that are useful for building compressed data structures on top of $S$."

 tags: